SaibuAy/single-page-website/README.md

 # single-page-website
-single page website with responsive design for school task
+I have made single page website with responsive design for school task.
+My commitments are as below.
+- written HTML
+- written CSS
+- editted images